TheEvilHAmster/ComputerTechnologyCourseFG21/README.md

 - Press space to spawn
 - Press space after spawning to shoot
 - WASD for movement
+- I forgot to implement a exit button so Alt + F4 to quit

 ## General Transform Component